From the food they eat to the air they breathe, protecting children from harm is of the utmost importance to all parents.

 While you may not be breaking the law in using an expired car seat, it's not the safest route.
 Additionally, if you try to sell a car seat made before January 1, 2012, this may be illegal.

 If you are caught breaking the car seat regulations mentioned above, you will be fined and receive demerit points on your license.
-Currently, this stands at $240 and 2 demerit points if convicted.
+Previously, this stood at $240 and 2 demerit points if convicted.
+Recent research however, shows us that those fines have now been increased to upwards of $1000 per child under 16 without correct booster, car seat, or seat belt.

 If the worst happens, and your child is injured, your first thoughts will be seeking medical help for your child and dealing with the emotional aftermath.